 This tech tip comes you from our good friend Andy at Pangea Speed on how to install Lowbrow Customs 39mm Fork Shrouds, Lowbrow Customs Tapered Lowers, and a Pangea Speed Headlight Mount to give your 39mm front end (found on Sportsters and some Dyna models) on your bike a truly custom look.
-Installing a custom front end on your motorcycle is one of the best ways to set your motorcycle apart from the crowd, consequently it also can spiral into a massive under taking as well.
+Installing a custom motorcycle part front end on your motorcycle is one of the best ways to set your motorcycle apart from the crowd, consequently it also can spiral into a massive under taking as well.
 Here at Lowbrow, we have come up with a few new parts to make your life a whole lot easier.

 Andy - This is what I started with:

 - Lowbrow Customs 39MM Radius Fork Caps

 - James Gasket Harley-Davidson 39MM fork seal/rebuild kit